Hay fever is an immune disorder characterized by an allergic response to pollen grains and other substances.

 What Causes Hay Fever?

 All of these symptoms are meant to protect your body either by trapping and expelling the allergen or by swelling body areas, such as the nasal passages, so the allergen can't enter.
 As a result of congestion in the veins in the lining of your sinuses, dark circles, commonly known as allergic shiners, may appear under your eyes.
 If you have perennial allergic rhinitis, they may be present all year round.
 The swelling of your nasal membranes may also close the sinus drainage openings, causing sinusitis.
-Rhinitis may also be associated with nasal polyps -- small, non-cancerous growths; nosebleeds are also common during hay fever attacks.
+Rhinitis may also be associated with nasal polyps -- small, non-cancerous growths; nosebleeds can also occur during hay fever attacks.

 Hay fever is often an inherited trait (genetically determined).
 The majority of patients with hay fever have a parent or sibling who also has allergies.
 People with asthma or eczema (allergic dermatitis) are more likely than others to develop hay fever; and about one-third of those with allergic rhinitis also have at least mild, intermittent, allergic asthma.